XtressLabs/webapp-xtressials/src/content/aboutus/aboutus.md

 </column>
 <column lg="8" md="5">

-## .
+## When citizens are intimately involved in the process, you’re all but guaranteed to making India disaster resilient.

-From the initial visioning stages through to development and beyond, we aim at sustainable outcomes to ensure that every decision we make is rooted and aligns with our goals and project's need.
+From the initial visioning stages through to development and beyond, we aim at sustainable outcomes and collaborate with people to ensure that every decision we make is rooted and aligns with our goals and nation's need.

 </column>
 <column lg="8" offset_lg="4" md="5" fade="true">